Anne C. Vila

 Professor of French, Department of French & Italian, UW–Madison

 Convulsive Enlightenment: Lives and Afterlives of the Convulsionnaires in French Culture and Theory (18th to 21st Centuries)

 Anne Vila is Professor of French at UW-Madison.
-She received her Ph.D. from Johns Hopkins University and has held visiting appointments at Emory University and Stanford University along with a fellowship from the National Endowment for the Humanities.
+She received her Ph.D. from the Johns Hopkins University and has held a visiting appointment at Emory University, a Mellon Postdoctoral Fellowship in the Humanities at Stanford University, and a fellowship from the National Endowment for the Humanities.
 She is the author of Enlightenment and Pathology: Sensibility in the Literature and Medicine of Eighteenth-Century France (1998) and Suffering Scholars: Pathologies of the Intellectual in Enlightenment France (2018), and the editor or co-editor of several volumes, including A Cultural History of the Senses in the Age of Enlightenment (2014) and (with Ronan Chalmin) a critical reedition of Samuel-Auguste Tissot’s De la santé des gens de lettres (2018).
 Her main areas of research are eighteenth-century French literature, intellectual history, and the medical humanities.
 She is particularly interested in the conceptual transfers that certain key ideas or social phenomena have created between literature, medicine, and the “human sciences” from the eighteenth century to the present day.